 - Managing output and input data to complete the scenarios OTC, P2P, etc.

 - Design robust Automation Framework that should be maintainable and scalable

 9) Mention what are the points to be considered while performing SAP Interface Testing?

-While performing SAP Interface Testing remember following points,
+While performing SAP Interface Testing, remember the following points:

 - What is the objective of using SAP Interface and what business scenarios are processed by the interface?